chef/chef-web-docs/content/install_chef_air_gap.md

 The redirect URL specified for Chef Identity **MUST** match the FQDN hostname of the Chef Supermarket server.
 The URI must also be correct:
 `/auth/chef_oauth2/callback`.
-Otherwise, an error message similar to `The redirect uri included is not valid.` will be shown.
+Otherwise, an error message similar to `The redirect uri included isn't valid.` will be shown.

 {{< /note >}}